jzy95310/CS108-Final-Project/README.md

 ### Player: <br/>

->A.	In the game player, shapes shrink to the size of 200*200 automatically to fit into the possession area after entering it, and will recover to their original sizes immediately after going back to a page.
+>A.	In the game player, shapes shrink to the size of 200*200 automatically to fit into the possession area after entering it, and will recover to their original sizes immediately after going back to a page. <br/>

->B.	Support displaying text shapes of different font types (bold, italic)
+>B.	Support displaying text shapes of different font types (bold, italic). <br/>

->C.	Save the current state of a game in the game player to the database and let the user to resume playing it later
+>C.	Save the current state of a game in the game player to the database and let the user to resume playing it later. <br/>

->D.	Allow the user to choose a background image from preloaded images including logos of all 30 NBA teams
+>D.	Allow the user to choose a background image from preloaded images including logos of all 30 NBA teams. <br/>

 ## Notes: <br/>